D-Winker/Pybadge_Thermal_Depth_Camera/README.md

+TODO: Clean out the files I'm not using
+TODO: Take a picture of the camera
+TODO: Take a picture of something interesting with the camera
+TODO: Check that it looks right in the 3D viewer code, then push that code up
+TODO: Explain the viewer code in the readme, here
+TODO: Explain the attempt to calibrate, and push that up?
+TODO: Make a short video?

 This project builds on Adafruit's "MLX90640 Thermal Camera."
 See this https://learn.adafruit.com/mlx90640-thermal-image-recording/ for their guide.

 This project adds a VL53L5CX 8x8 depth sensor to the original PyBadge + MLX90640 32x24 thermal camera.
 It also adds various features